reidjs/750words-sync/README.md

 2. Rename the file (`EMPTY.env`) to `.env`

+_Now let's make sure everything's working_

+3. Create a file named 'TODAY.md'

+`touch TODAY.md`

+4. Add some text to `TODAY.md`

+`echo hello > TODAY.md`

+5. Run the sync script in the current directory with

+`./sync.sh .`

+Log in to 750words.com and ensure "hello" shows up on today's page.

 ### 4. Write!

 Open `TODAY.md` with your favorite text editor and start writing!
-Your previous day's writings will save to the `ARCHIVE/` folder named with the date they were written. `TODAY.md` will clear every day and auto archive and sync to 750words.com once per minute if edited.
+Your writings will automatically save to the local `750WORDS_ARCHIVE/` folder and sync their text to 750words.com.

+If you set up the optional At midnight every day:

+1. All the text in `TODAY.md` will copy to into a file with today's date in `750WORDS_ARCHIVE/`.
+For example if today is January 3rd, 2021 it will create a file named `January 3, 2021.md`.
+2. All the text in `TODAY.md` will sync to the 750words.com
+3. `TODAY.md` will clear itself out

 ## TODO
 - Advertise